alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/nacos-example/nacos-config-example/readme.md

 ### Automatic Injection
-Nacos Config Starter implement `org.springframework.cloud.bootstrap.config.PropertySourceLocator` interface, and set order to 0.
+Nacos Config Starter implement `org.springframework.boot.context.config.ConfigDataLoader` interface, and set order to 0.

 In the startup phase of the Spring Cloud application, the corresponding data is obtained from the Nacos Server side, and the acquired data is converted into a PropertySource and injected into the PropertySources property of the Spring Environment. so the @Value annotation can also directly obtain the configuration of the Nacos Server side.